github/developer.github.com/content/v3/search.md

 `sort`|`string`| The sort field.
 One of `stars`, `forks`, or `updated`.
 Default: results are sorted by best match.
 `order`|`string`| The sort order if `sort` parameter is provided.
 One of `asc` or `desc`.
 Default: `desc`

-The `q` search term can also contain any combination of the supported repository search qualifiers:
+The `q` search term can also contain any combination of the supported repository search qualifiers as described by the in-browser [repository search documentation](https://help.github.com/articles/searching-repositories/) and [search syntax documentation](https://help.github.com/articles/search-syntax/):

 * [`in`](https://help.github.com/articles/searching-repositories#scope-the-search-fields)
  Qualifies which fields are searched.
 With this qualifier you can restrict the